ragusa-it/ai-handoff-mcp/docs/troubleshooting.md

 - Symptoms: success false with Session not found or Session is not active
 - Likely causes: wrong sessionKey, expired session, or completed after full_handoff
 - Actions
-  - Ensure registerSession response sessionKey is used verbatim
+  - Ensure register_session response sessionKey is used verbatim
-  - Reactivate dormant sessions by sending updateContext; the service reactivates when applicable
+  - Reactivate dormant sessions by sending register_session; the service reactivates when applicable
   - Inspect session status via resource handoff://sessions

 Handoff failures